 Authorization for coverage under a reissued permit or a replacement of this permit following the timely and appropriate submittal of a complete application requesting authorization to discharge under the new permit and compliance with the requirements of the application.

-The issuance and effect of a permit or permit certification termination issued by the Division.
+The issuance and effect of a permit or permit certification termination issued by the division.

 The issuance or denial of an individual permit for the facility’s discharges.

-A formal permit decision by the Division not to reissue this general permit, at which time the Division will identify a reasonable time period for covered dischargers to seek coverage under an alternative general permit or an individual permit.
+A formal permit decision by the division not to reissue this general permit, at which time the division will identify a reasonable time period for covered dischargers to seek coverage under an alternative general permit or an individual permit.
 Coverage under this permit will cease when coverage under another permit is granted/authorized.

-The Division has informed the permittee that they are no longer covered under this permit.
+The division has informed the permittee that they are no longer covered under this permit.

-6. Local Agency Authority
+Local Agency Authority

 Nothing in this permit shall be construed to limit a local government's authority to impose land-use or zoning requirements or other limitations on the activities subject to this permit.
 This permit does not authorize any injury to person or property or any invasion of personal rights, nor does it authorize the infringement of federal, state, or local laws or regulations.
+To the maximum extent allowable under state or local law, the permittee must implement regulatory mechanisms to meet the requirements in this permit.

-7. Permit Compliance
+Permit Compliance

-A permittee must comply with all the terms and conditions of this permit.
-Violation of the terms and conditions specified in this permit may be subject to civil and criminal liability pursuant to sections 25-8-601 through 612, C.R.S.
-Correcting a permit violation does not eliminate the original violation.
+The permittee shall comply with all the terms and conditions of this permit.
+Violation of the terms and conditions specified in this permit may be subject to civil and criminal liability pursuant to the Colorado Water Quality Control Act, sections 25-8-601 through 612, C.R.S.
+Correcting a permit violation does not remove the original violation.

+Cherry Creek Watershed Requirements

+This permit includes terms and conditions for regulated MS4s in the Cherry Creek watershed.
+Within this permit, “Cherry Creek watershed” refers only to specific areas in the upper portion of the watershed as defined in Regulation 72.2.4.
+As per the Cherry Creek Reservoir Control Regulation (5 CCR 1002-72), additional requirements are included in the Public Education Program, Construction Program and Post-construction Program (also known as the New Development and Redevelopment Program).
+Requirements in the Cherry Creek Reservoir Control Regulation are in addition to (not a replacement of) requirements in Colorado Discharge permit System (Regulation 61).

-B. CONTROL MEASURES
+CONTROL MEASURES

-“Control measures” are any best management practice or other method used to prevent or reduce the discharge of pollutants to waters of the state.
-Control measures include, but are not limited to best management practices.
-“Waters of the State” of Colorado (state waters) are any and all surface and subsurface waters which are contained in or flow in or through this state, but not including waters in sewage systems, waters in treatment works of disposal systems, waters in potable water distribution systems, and all water withdrawn for use until use and treatment have been completed.
-This definition can include water courses that are usually dry.
-For the purposes of this permit, waters of the state do not include subsurface waters.
-The following requirements apply to all control measures used to achieve the effluent limits in this permit.
+The following requirements apply to all control measures used to achieve the effluent limitations in this permit.

-1. Good Engineering, Hydrologic and Pollution Control Practices:
+Good Engineering, Hydrologic and Pollution Control Practices:

-Control measures must be selected, designed, installed, implemented, and maintained in accordance with good engineering, hydrologic, and pollution control practices as defined in Part I.J.
-“Pollution” is man-made or man-induced, or natural alteration of the physical, chemical, biological, and radiological integrity of water.
+Control measures must be selected, designed, installed, implemented, and maintained in accordance with good engineering, hydrologic, and pollution control practices and the manufacturer’s specifications, when applicable.

-2. Maintenance:
+Maintenance: